rails/rails/guides/source/api_documentation_guidelines.md

 Method Visibility
 -----------------

-When writing documentation for Rails, it's important to understand the difference between public user-facing API vs internal API.
+When writing documentation for Rails, it's important to differentiate between the user-facing API and the internal API.

-Rails, like most libraries, uses the private keyword from Ruby for defining internal API.
-However, public API follows a slightly different convention.
-Instead of assuming all public methods are designed for user consumption, Rails uses the `:nodoc:` directive to annotate these kinds of methods as internal API.
+Methods that are in Ruby's private scope are excluded from the user-facing API.

-This means that there are methods in Rails with `public` visibility that aren't meant for user consumption.
+However, some internal API methods must be in Ruby's public scope so that they can be called elsewhere in the framework.
+To exclude such methods from the user-facing API, use RDoc's `:nodoc:` directive.

-An example of this is `ActiveRecord::Core::ClassMethods#arel_table`:
+An example is `ActiveRecord::Core::ClassMethods#arel_table`:

 ```ruby
 module ActiveRecord::Core::ClassMethods